 The Pinkerton avocado is highly recommended due to its consistent production, flavor, and manageable tree size.

 20. Pryor Avocado

 Pryor avocado nicknamed the "Fantastic," lives up to its alias.
-This green avocado variety that bears fruit young with thin, lustrous skin that does not darken as it matures.
-Because of its creamy flesh and excellent oil balance, the Pryor fruit is one of the smaller and matures in September and is cold hardy; it is a great choice.
+This green avocado variety bears fruit young with thin, lustrous skin that does not darken as it matures.
+Because of its creamy flesh and excellent oil balance, the Pryor fruit is one of the smaller, matures in September, and is cold hardy; it is a great choice.

 Despite their diminutive size, Pryor avocados are thought to contain the most flavor and oil of any Mexican-grown avocado.
 The Pryor is also very popular as one of the cold-hardy avocado varieties around.

 Once established, it can withstand temperatures as low as 15 degrees Fahrenheit.
 Growers should ensure that the rootstock they acquire is genuine Pryor rather than simply Fantastic since some of the rootstock marketed as "Fantastic" is of a distinct variety that does not tolerate cold.